maplebird/url_lookup/README.md

 Then run the 3 scripts from the previous section.
 No further work should be required.

-## Local server (no Docker)
+## Local server (not running in docker)

-Make sure GoLang is installed (does not require separate GOPATH to be configured, as it uses local directory for GOPATH)
+Make sure GoLang is installed (uses local directory for GOPATH to download dependencies and output binary)

+For database, either:
-Configure database as per the the [Database setup](#database-setup) section.
+* Configure database as per the the [Database setup](#database-setup) section.

 Run `./local_build.sh`